Pholisa-Fatyela/bootcamp/pages/cars.md

 # Cars from where?

 One of your friends wants to start a second hand car dealership and is doing some market research.

+He gave you [some data](/pages/cars.json) that he wants some help with analyzing.

+For a few towns he recorded the, model, color and make.
+As he needs to decide which models to sells and where to open his dealership.

-He gave you a [list of car objects](/pages/cars.json) each object in the list looks like this:
+Each object in the list looks like this:

 ```javascript